Public interest disclosure (whistleblowing) procedure

 1. Introduction

-1.1 This procedure sets out the way in which individuals can internally raise serious concerns ie make a disclosure, which is in the public interest and how those concerns will be dealt with.
+1.1 This procedure sets out the internal process through which individuals can raise serious concerns i.e. make a disclosure, which is in the public interest and sets out how those concerns will be dealt with.

 2. Qualifying Disclosure

-2.2 Qualifying disclosures under this procedure are disclosures of information which the staff member (or any other person within the scope of this Policy) reasonably believes that one or more of the matters listed below, is either happening now, took place in the past or is likely to happen in the future (and it is in the public interest to report it):
+2.2 Qualifying disclosures under this procedure are disclosures of information which the staff member (or any other person within the scope of this Policy such as casual workers, students and lay members of University bodies) reasonably believes is either happening now, took place in the past or is likely to happen in the future (and it is in the public interest to report it) and it must relate to one of the following matters:

 f) deliberately concealing information demonstrating that one or more of the above are taking place.